PramaLLC/BEN/README.md

 ## BEN2 Access
-BEN2 is now publicly available.
-Trained on DIS5k and our 22K proprietary segmentation dataset, it delivers superior commercial performance in hair matting, 4K processing, object segmentation, and edge refinement.
-The base model can be found on our huggingface and the full model can be used on our website with api options as well:
+BEN2 is now publicly available, trained on DIS5k and our 22K proprietary segmentation dataset.
+Our enhanced model delivers superior performance in hair matting, 4K processing, object segmentation, and edge refinement.
+Access the base model on Huggingface, try the full model through our free web demo or integrate BEN2 into your project with our API:
 - 🤗 [PramaLLC/BEN2](https://huggingface.co/PramaLLC/BEN2)
 - 🌐 [backgrounderase.net](https://backgrounderase.net)

 ## Model Access
 The base model is publicly available and free to use for commercial use on HuggingFace: